SkafteNicki/dtu_cs_thesis/docs/starting.md

 </figcaption>
 </figure>

-Below are some examples of project plans from previous students.
+For examples of project plans, ask your supervisor if they have any examples.